ForEvolve/forevolve.github.io/_posts/en/2017-10-02-design-patterns-web-api-service-and-repository-part-11.md

 ```

 ##### DeleteAsync
-We are validating that the ninja, sent to our Web API, is the one received by our mocked database, the `TableStorageMock` `DeleteAsync()` method.
+We want to make sure that the ninja sent to our Web API is the one received by our mocked database, the `TableStorageMock`'s `DeleteAsync()` method.

 ``` csharp
 public class DeleteAsync : NinjaControllerTest